pgailinas/videoqa-representation-comparison/docs/index.md

 4. How does the quality of the underlying video representation influence downstream VideoQA performance under a common evaluation framework?

-5. What insights can be gained by comparing foundation-model inference with representation-based VideoQA under a common evaluation framework?

 ## Dataset

 The primary benchmark dataset used in this project is **NExT-QA**, a Video Question Answering (VideoQA) benchmark designed to evaluate visual understanding and reasoning across real-world video content.
 The dataset contains questions that require models to reason about actions, events, temporal relationships, and contextual interactions occurring within video sequences.